%20(2).avif)

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple DigitalOcean use-cases, and it enables us to deliver high-quality DigitalOcean setups that are secure, observable, and easy to operate for client teams.
+This experience helped us accumulate significant knowledge across multiple DigitalOcean use-cases, enabling us to deliver secure, observable, and maintainable DigitalOcean setups that client teams can operate confidently.

 Some of the things we can help you do with DigitalOcean include: